A Guide to Recruiting Board Members

 - How high a priority is access to financial or other resources at this time and how will your organization communicate about this topic to candidates?
 Are you willing to bring on new or younger candidates who may not have access to financial resources now but may develop this as they advance in their careers?

-Once you have defined your board’s needs, post an opportunity to our online community.
-You will be automatically matched with candidates who suit your organizaiton’s needs based on their interest, skill set and experience -or you browse candidates directly from the database.
+Once you have defined your board’s needs, post an opportunity to our online community by signing up at boardstrong.force.com.
+You have the option to automatically be matched with individuals who fit your organization’s needs, or you can browse candidates directly from the database.
+You may also receive inquiries directly from candidates.

-The chief executive and at least one member of the nominating or governance committee, should meet with each prospective board member to learn more about the individual’s personal qualities and professional experiences.
+When you find someone who seems like a good fit for your organization, the chief executive and at least one member of the nominating or governance committee should meet with each prospective board member to learn more about the individual’s personal qualities and professional experiences.
 Here are some questions you may consider asking:

 - What prompted your interest in joining the board of a nonprofit?